It was Helen’s mother’s favourite chair

 Bell-shaped correas, desert rose

-And wattles - those golden flowering ones.
+And wattles - those gold flowering ones.

 Amid the mass of flora strewn